pydantic/logfire/docs/why-logfire/python-centric.md

 ![Logfire FastAPI screenshot](../images/logfire-screenshot-fastapi-arguments.png)

-In this example you can see the FastAPI arguments formatted as a Python object.
+In this example, you can see the parameters passed to a FastAPI endpoint formatted as a Python object.

 ## Profiling Python code